BNNorman/Air_Quality/ESP_Easy/Initial_Setup.md

-# ESPeasy Mega Initial Setup
+# ESP Easy Mega Initial Setup

 Access to the WeMOS or nodeMCU is done via a web interface.
 Since my sensors are in a box outside this saves some leg work.